 This post started life as an e-mail to a high school teacher who is thinking about grad school in English Lit.
 I expanded and cleaned it up slightly for the blog, but the substance remains.

 Pleasure meeting you the other day.
 I’m too well-versed in the anti-grad school lit, and the short version of this e-mail is “don’t go to grad school in the humanities.”
 If you go anyway, make sure you have an obvious fallback career; don’t assume that you’ll figure it out after five to ten years of effort.
+Grad school is not a good place to pointlessly delay adulthood (a phrase we’ll come back to later).

 Let me start with Thomas Benton’s articles, like “The Big Lie About the ‘Life of the Mind’” and “Graduate School in the Humanities: Just Don’t Go” in the Chronicle of Higher Education.
 Read both.
 Then read Louis Menand’s The Marketplace of Ideas, and pay special attention to the sections where he discusses supply and demand.
 I’m not saying you’re one of these people, but I get the sense that a lot of people spend more time deeply, critically thinking about fun restaurants for dinner tonight than whether grad school is really a good idea.
 Menand’s basic point is simple: most people in English PhD programs are not going to be researchers and tenure-track professors at universities.